These survival snare traps will help you hunt for food and set up your own perimeter defense in the wild!

 Snare Trap Field Guides

-Be very cautious with these survival snare traps, and use them only in a survival situation.
-Snare traps aren’t just useful in keeping your property safe from critters and intruders.
+Be very cautious about these survival snare traps, and use them only in a survival situation.
+Snare traps aren't just useful in keeping your property safe from critters and intruders.
 In a survival situation, snares and traps like these might be all that stands between you and starvation.
-That’s why you need to know how to “Trap For Your Life.”
+That's why you need to know how to “Trap For Your Life.”
 For more information on snare traps and how and when to use them, check out the following:

 Check out this tracking guide for training from tracking expert Jim Lowery.
 He shares illustrations, track measurements, a glossary of tracking terms and more from his intensive research experience.